D4rK7355608/com.d4rk.androidtutorials/README.md

 Android Studio Tutorials Application is very user-friendly offering a lot to learn android for the users.
 It abstracts the details for you and helps you focus on key point required to Learn Android App Development.

-Story time!
+Story time! \
 This app was initially a school project to show my teacher I can do simple, but beautiful things using Android Studio IDE.
 I wanted to share it to everyone who wants to learn Android Studio.
 I'll try to keep app updated with latest notions!

-# Bugs can be reported here.
+## ⚠ Opening Issues ⚠

-## Opening Issues :warning:
+Bugs can be reported [here](https://github.com/D4rK7355608/com.d4rk.androidtutorials/issues).

 > Only use the GitHub Issues section if you discovered issues with the code itself.
 Do not mistake the Issues page as a help desk.
 > For support, informations and requests, please contact <d4rk7355608@gmail.com>.